vivirenremoto/full_code_alchemist/read_content_from_url.md

-# Read content from URL
+# Read content from a URL

 **Java - Android**
 ```